Mu Hong

-Mu Hong (穆虹 (Mù Hóng); born December 1956) is a Chinese economist and official, serving since 2014 as the executive deputy director of the Office of Deepening Reform (minister-level), and since 2007 as a deputy director of the National Development and Reform Commission.
+Mu Hong (穆虹 (Mù Hóng); born December 1956) is a Chinese economist and official, who is currently a vice chairman of the Chinese People's Political Consultative Conference.
+He has also been serving since 2014 as the executive deputy director of the Office of Deepening Reform (minister-level), and since 2007 as a deputy director of the National Development and Reform Commission.

+Biography

 Chen was born in Dalian, Liaoning province.
 He graduated with a degree in finance from Central University of Finance and Economics.
 He began his administrative career in the National Planning Commission, then was elevated to a department chief position in the National Development and Reform Commission (NDRC).
 He later served as the assistant to the Chairman, then Vice Chairman (governor) of the Guangxi Zhuang Autonomous Region, while concurrently serving as the head of the autonomous region's Development and Reform Commission.
 In December 2007, he was named deputy director of the NDRC.

+He served as a member of the 14th National Committee of the Chinese People's Political Consultative Conference on 17 January 2023 from the CCP constituency.
+He was also appointed a CPPCC vice chairman on 10 March 2023.

+On May 3, at the behest of the Gabonese Republic, Mu Hong, serving as the special envoy of President Xi Jinping, participated in the inauguration ceremony of President Teodoro Obiang Nguema Mbasogo in Libreville, the capital of Gabon.